 Limping Caused by Problems in Growing Dogs

 - Pano (panosteitis).
 Typically this condition shows up in dogs six to nine months of age, though it may be found in dogs up to 18 months old.
 Pano can be thought of as "growing pains"; the marrow found in the long bones develops abnormally for a time.
 Typically the dog presents with sudden limping without any known injuries.
-He is able to put weight on the leg, but will show obvious pain.
+It is able to put weight on the leg, but will show obvious pain.
 The lameness may show up sporadically and may shift from leg to leg.
 Palpating the limb by pressing or squeezing the middle of the shaft of the long bone usually elicits a pain response from the dog.
 Treatment consists mainly of pain management and diet change.
-While Pano may last two to five months, the dog should recover fully.
+While pano may last two to five months, the dog should recover fully.

 - HOD (hypertrophic osteodystrophy).
 This condition occurs mainly in puppies two to eight months old.
 It is the inflammation of the growth plates (the cartilage at the end of a growing bone).
 Typically, palpating the distal (lower) end of the long bone will elicit a pain response from the dog.
 The joints may feel hot and look swollen.
 The dog will appear lame, almost as if walking on egg shells.
 He also be lethargic, have a fever and lose weight.
 There is no cure — only management for the symptoms.

-Vet Explains How to Check a Dog Limping on its Rear Leg
+Vet Explains How to Check a Dog Limping on Its Rear Leg

 Other Causes of Limping in Dogs

 While limping in a puppy or young dog may be related to growth, in older dogs there may be different causes.
-Following are some non-growth-related causes of limping, affecting the front legs and the rear legs.
+Following are some non-growth-related causes of lameness, affecting the front legs and the rear legs.

 Limping Affecting Only Front Legs